Drug information provided by: Micromedex

 The dose of this medicine will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of this medicine.
 If your dose is different, do not change it unless your doctor tells you to do so.

 The amount of medicine that you take depends on the strength of the medicine.
 Also, the number of doses you take each day, the time allowed between doses, and the length of time you take the medicine depend on the medical problem for which you are using the medicine.

 For transdermal dosage form (skin patch):

-Adults, teenagers, and children 6 years of age and older—One patch applied on the hip 2 hours before the desired effect.
+Adults and children 6 years and older—One patch applied to the hip 2 hours before the desired effect.